 While Atkins/Cardno accepted the need for the operational projects, it remained unconvinced that the projects planned for 2005/06 and 2006/07 represented efficient levels of expenditure and were achievable in the planned timeframe.
-In its draft report, the Tribunal therefore found Atkins/Cardno's recommendation to re-phase expenditure on these projects to be appropriate.
+The Tribunal therefore found Atkins/Cardno's recommendation to re-phase expenditure on these projects to be appropriate.